-The best Google Pixel phones are a good choice if you don't want to spend a fortune on a smartphone device, but still want a high-end phone with the latest features.
-Google phones tend to be cheaper than the latest Apple iPhone (opens in new tab) or Samsung phone (opens in new tab) models, but they're still packed with up-to-date technology.
+The best Google Pixel phones are a great choice if you don't want one of the latest Apple iPhone or Samsung phone models.
+Google phones tend to be slightly cheaper than other smartphone devices, but they're still high-end phones packed with the latest camera features and technology.

-The Pixel 7 Pro could definitely be classed as one of the best camera phones (opens in new tab) overall.
-However, if you’re on a budget, then most of the previous Pixel phones are also very powerful, capable, and user-friendly... and you can usually get them for a sensible price.
-For example, the Google Pixel 6a (opens in new tab) is a great camera phone for the cash conscious, combining combines Google's camera smarts and styling with loads of power.
+If you’re on a budget, most of the previous Google Pixel phones are also very powerful, capable, and user-friendly.
+The Google Pixel 6a is a great camera phone for the cash conscious, combining combines Google's camera smarts and styling with loads of power.

 To help you choose the best Google phone, we’ll go through all the Pixel phones on sale today in this article, highlight the main differences between them – and point you to the best available deals on each.
 You'll be able to find the best Google phone for your needs and budget.